Fabrizio Romano: Man United 'progressing' in talks to sign Eduardo Camavinga

-Manchester United remain in talks to sign Eduardo Camavinga from Rennes this summer, according to Italian journalist Fabrizio Romano.
+Manchester United are “progressing” in their attempts to sign Eduardo Camavinga from Rennes this summer, according to Italian journalist Fabrizio Romano.

-The Red Devils have been credited with an interest in signing the 18-year-old defensive midfielder in recent days as Ole Gunnar Solskjaer looks to further bolster his squad at Old Trafford.
+The Red Devils have been credited with an interest in signing the 18-year-old this summer as Ole Gunnar Solskjaer aims to bolster his squad ahead of the new campaign.

-Camavinga was a regular fixture in the Rennes team last season and he scored one goal and made two assists in 35 Ligue 1 appearances for the French club.
+The midfielder scored one goal and made two assists in 35 Ligue 1 games last season and also featured four times in the Champions League for the French club.

-Now, Italian reporter Romano has revealed that the Red Devils remain interested in a deal to bring Camavinga to Old Trafford this summer and talks are progressing over a move.
+Now, respected reporter Romano has revealed that Manchester United remain keen on a deal to bring Camavinga to the club this summer as they look to negotiate a transfer with the French club.